Mind0xP/OWASP-17_CTF_Writeups/eternal_sunshine/README.md

 ![Time for some cookies](https://gyazo.com/fc683dc1a688486d96f756348868442c.png)

 But may a regular user login to an administrative page?
-I doubt it. let’s try and reach the admin page with my current cookies by just accessing the “/admin” endpoint.
+I doubt it. let’s try and reach the admin page with the currently given cookies by just accessing the “/admin” endpoint.

 ![Admin - Access Denied](https://gyazo.com/5e562516225b23734c9cee6916d3dc4f.png)

-we have received access denied.
+we have received an access denied.
 It is absolutely not polite to reject your guests that way.

 Maybe we can register as the “admin”? that would be nice, but not possible.
 That’s the only account we cannot register, remember it.